unibuc-cs/premiere-dynabic/README.md

 # Project Premiere DYNABIC

-This is the website of the research project "Premiere DYNABIC", project no. 28PHE/2024
+This is the website of the research project "Premiere DYNABIC"

 ## About
-The project is funded by UEFISCDI.
+Funding agency: UEFISCDI, project no. 28PHE/2024

 Project Manager: Alin Stefanescu